Optimize to find a real algo trading edge, not a stochastic illusion

 Martyn Tinsley - Algorithmic Trader

-A passion for all things analytical, and in particular for automated algorithmic trading.
-Founded Trade Like A Machine to promote best-practice trading system development and optimization techniques, helping other algo traders succeed.
+A passion for all things analytical, and in particular for automated algorithmic trading using artificial intelligence and reinforcement learning.

 Like what you've read today?
 Then please consider sharing